klalor/hello-world/README.md

 # hello-world
 Practice
-My name is Kathleen and I amd new here
+My name is Kathleen and I am new here